stefaniuk/dotfiles-v1/README.md

 dotfiles
 ========

-The aim of my `dotfiles` project is to configure terminal to provide a better user experience while using the command-line.
+The aim of the `dotfiles` project is to configure Bash to provide a better user experience while using the command-line.

 Installation
 ------------

+Most common installation

     USER_NAME="Daniel Stefaniuk"
     USER_EMAIL="daniel.stefaniuk@gmail.com"
     curl -L https://raw.githubusercontent.com/stefaniuk/dotfiles/master/dotfiles -o - | /bin/bash -s -- \
         --update \
+        --install=dependencies,utils-package,tools-package,workstation-package,subl,chrome \
-        --install=bash \
+        --config=all \
+        --sudo

+Minimal installation

+    curl -L https://raw.githubusercontent.com/stefaniuk/dotfiles/master/dotfiles -o - | /bin/bash -s -- \
         --config=bash \
-        --sudo
+        --minimal

-All files will be installed in the user's directory.
+All files will be installed in the user's home directory.

 Testing
 -------

-This project can be tested in a Docker containers defined in the `test` directory.
-VirtualBox and Vagrant have to be installed first.
+This project can be tested in a Docker container defined in the `./usr/test/etc` directory.
+To use this facility, please make sure that VirtualBox and Vagrant are installed.

     vagrant up
     vagrant ssh
-    make build create start install test
+    make build create start install bash

 TODO
 ----